The Word on Jabuka

 Jabuka is a game that anyone can play.
 Its ease or difficulty is entirely dependent on who is playing.
 As stated on the Jabuka rules page, the two-player game is for anyone ages eight to 108.
 That range makes it clear that if you can read, you can enjoy Jabuka.
 You can also play in two teams if there are more than two players.

 The game can be fun for school-aged kids developing their vocabulary.
-It can also be fun for a party night with adults.
+It can also be fun for a party night among the adult word finder crowd.
 You can also do a mix of the two.
 Jabuka would be a great game for grandparents and grandchildren to play together, for instance.

 How to Play Jabuka